AdobeDocs/analytics-platform.en/help/data-views/sql-connector.md

 ## Functionality

 By default, your data views have a table-safe name generated from their friendly name.
-For example, the data view named [!UICONTROL My Web Data] has the view name `dv_my_web_data`.
+For example, the data view named [!UICONTROL My Web Data View] has the view name `my_web_data_view`.

 If you want to use the data view IDs as the table names, you can add the optional `CJA_USE_IDS` setting to your database name when connecting.
-For example, `prod:all?CJA_USE_IDS` shows your data views with names like `dv_ABC123`.
+For example, `prod:cja?CJA_USE_IDS` shows your data views with names like `dv_ABC123`.

 ### Data governance

 The data governance-related settings in Customer Journey Analytics are inherited from Adobe Experience Platform.
 The integration between Customer Journey Analytics and Adobe Experience Platform Data Governance allows for labeling of sensitive Customer Journey Analytics data and enforcement of privacy policies.

 Privacy labels and policies that were created on datasets consumed by Experience Platform can be surfaced in the Customer Journey Analytics data views workflow.
-Therefore, data queried using the Customer Journey Analytics SQL Connector show appropriate warnings or errors when not complying with the privacy labels and policies defined.
+Therefore, data queried using the Customer Journey Analytics BI Extension show appropriate warnings or errors when not complying with the privacy labels and policies defined.

 ### List Data Views